Geographic Information System (GIS), Geography, Part 1

 (a technology that manages, analyzes, and provides geographic information)

-3. Computer programs linking features commonly seen on maps; such as, roads, town boundaries, and water bodies, with related information not usually presented on maps; for examlple, type of road surface, population, type of agriculture, type of vegetation, or water quality information.
+Geographic information systems are computer programs linking features commonly seen on maps, such as roads, town boundaries, and water bodies, with related information not usually presented on maps, for example, type of road surface, population, type of agriculture, type of vegetation, or water quality information.

-GIS links locations to information; such as, people to addresses, buildings to parcels of land, or streets within a network, and layers that information to give a better understanding of how it all interrelates.
-The user can than choose which layers to combine based on his/her purpose.
+The GIS links locations to information, such as people to addresses, buildings to parcels of land, or streets within a network, and layers that information to give a better understanding of how it all interrelates.
+The user can then choose which layers to combine based on his/her purpose.

 There's more information at the Geographic Information System (GIS): IndexA